mehdihadeli/awesome-software-architecture/README.md

 ![](./banner.png)

-> Collection of useful Articles and resources to learning and practicing about software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date
+> Collection of useful Articles and resources to learn and practice about software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-software-architecture/blob/master/contributing.md) pages first.